Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-13-PINN-for-Catalyst-Characterization.md

 - **Activation Energy ($E_a$):** Defines the temperature sensitivity of the reaction.
 - **Reaction Orders ($m$, $n$):** Describe the influence of reactant concentrations on the reaction rate.

+### Remember This: For catalyst reaction networks, each reaction introduces multiple kinetic parameters that must be calibrated from experimental data.
+As the number of reactions increases, the parameter space grows rapidly, making calibration a high-dimensional optimization problem that requires significant computational effort and domain expertise.

 ![Catalytic Converter_Reactions](/assets/images/Emissions/Reactions.png)

 By the way, this is a simplified reaction set.
 For sufficient accuracy in modelling and to have enough degree of freedom to calibrate against the test data, It is a **practice to use a more comprehensive set of reactions(I have used 16 reactions)**.

-We know Reaction Orders, but the **Pre-exponential Factor and Activation Energy need be calibrated for each reaction**, totalling 25+ parameters to be calibrated.
+We know Reaction Orders, but the **Pre-exponential Factor and Activation Energy need be calibrated for each reaction**, totalling 25+ parameters to be calibrated to achieve accurate enough model with target error less than +/-20%.
+Yeah, Emission system modelling is highly challenging and achieving +/-20% for different inlet conditions is actually amazing.

-### Remember This: For catalyst reaction networks, each reaction introduces multiple kinetic parameters that must be calibrated from experimental data.
-As the number of reactions increases, the parameter space grows rapidly, making calibration a high-dimensional optimization problem that requires significant computational effort and domain expertise.